neurocom/street-fighter/quanta/email_receiver_quantum.md

 ### Mail Filtering
 - Monitors the mail queue for new email messages fetched by the Mail Receiver.
-- Implements a filtering mechanism that checks incoming emails against a whitelist with the email addresses of the most popular travel agencies (airlines, hotels, car rentals) provided by the system and a user's configured list of email addresses.
+- Implements a filtering mechanism that checks incoming emails against a whitelist with the email addresses of the most popular travel agencies (airlines, hotels, car rentals) provided by the system.
 - Utilizes NLP libraries (e.g., Apache OpenNLP, StanfordNLP) to extract relevant information from the email content and filter out non travel related emails.
 - The Mail Filtering component will be implemented as a serverless Lambda function.
 Serverless is suitable for this component because it responds to individual email events, requires auto-scaling, and can leverage event-driven triggers.

-#### Other Considerations
-- We also considered an implementation using webhooks for a more efficient and responsive approach to email event handling.
-- We also considered a functionality where the user will use a Road Warrior domain email for all the travel related communications.
-In this scenario all the incoming emails will be routed to the Mail Parsing and forwarded to the personal emails of the user.
-- Both alternatives, despite improving the privacy of the users and the performance, were not selected because they would add complexity to the user.

 ### Mail Parsing
 - Analyzes the content of the filtered emails to identify reservation-related information.